 Take care of your garden by keeping your irrigation system in tip-top shape!

-With over 40% of household water used outside the home, knowing a little bit more about your irrigation system will help you save water – and money.
+Over 40% of household water used outside the home.
+Knowing a bit about your irrigation system will help you save water and money.

-Make sure you know the basics, like how to switch your irrigation off when it rains, and how to reduce your watering times while the weather is cool.
+Learn the basics, like how to switch your irrigation off when it rains, and how to reduce your watering times in cool weather.

-Our irrigation systems often need more attention than we give them, and they can waste a lot of water while we’re busy doing other things.
-You can save water and also avoid fines for breaching water restrictions by properly setting and maintaining your irrigation controller.
+Our irrigation systems need more attention than we give them.
+They can waste a lot of water while we’re busy doing other things and can be the reason for a higher bill.